-From the past five years, it is clear that there will be years when the CVP and SWP have the capacity to maintain listed species performance, while in other years the CVP and SWPs will not be able to protect listed species performance.
-Each of these distinct environmental management strategies have distinct management questions.
-These management questions can be prioritized through many generations of recovering the species depending on the species' performance and water management focus as they move from spawning locations, rearing floodplains, and migration corridors.
+From the past five years, it is clear that there will be years when the CVP and SWP have the capacity to maintain listed species performance, while in other years the Projects will not be able to protect listed species performance.
+Most of the time, the CVP and SWP are operated to restore listed species, and for each of these distinct environmental management strategies have distinct management questions.
+These management questions can be prioritized through many generations of recovering the species depending on the species' performance and water management focus as they move from natal headwaters, rearing floodplains, and migration corridors.